 Your baby just spent the last 40 weeks curled up all snug and warm preparing for their world debut.
 You can imagine how overwhelming it might be to make that transition!
 You'll notice that even after they're born, when they have room to finally stretch out, they continue to stay most at ease tucked in tight against you.
 This is comforting for them and makes them feel safe.
 Using a swaddle can offer even more comfort to mimic your baby's time in the womb, especially when it's time to sleep.
-This is why we're telling you about one of our all-time favorite baby products: swaddles for your newborn in 2020!
+This is why we're telling you about one of our all-time favorite baby products: swaddles for your newborn in 2022!

 Still not sure if swaddling is right for your little one?
 We'll start by talking about the benefits and safety of swaddling so you can make an informed decision, then we'll recommend our favorite swaddles for newborns.

 Benefits and Safety of Swaddling